cko780/Stats-220-Test-repo/index.md

 # Assignment 1
 ![](my_meme.png)
 ## Motivation
 The meme is extremely rare, not seen before in **any** NFT market including Opensea.
 The inspiration and motivation behind this *exotic* meme is James.
 The thought simply came, like James existence.
 "It must be carefully hand crafted, measured down the to the micrometer and aged perfectly," is what I thought upon summoning this meme.
+The summon ritual to procure this meme was **no joke**.
+I had to sacrifice two functional members to gather the *ingredients* for this, you cannot even fathom the **steps** taken to gather these exquisite materials.

 ```R